jaredhanson/flowstate/README.md

   var msgs = req.state.messages || [];
   res.locals.messages = msgs;
   res.locals.hasMessages = !! msgs.length;
-  req.state.messages = [];
   res.render('login');
 });

 ```

-When a response is sent by rendering a view, if the current state has not been
+When a response is sent by rendering a view, if there is state associated with
-completed, `res.locals.state` will be set to the current state's handle.
-If it
+the request, `res.locals.state` will be set to the current state's handle.
-has been completed, `res.local.returnTo` will be set, along with `res.locals.state`
-if needed, as the location to eventually redirect the user.
+Otherwise the `return_to` and `state` parameters, if any, will be propagated by
+setting `res.locals.returnTo` _and_ `res.locals.state`.
 The view is expected
-to decorate links with these properties and add them to forms, in order to
+to decorate links with these properties and add them as hidden input to forms,
-propagate state to subsequent requests.
+in order to propagate state to subsequent requests.

 For example, if the above `/login` endpoint were requested with: